Meet The Team

 Patrice O'Donnell, LCPC

-Patrice O’Donnell is a Licensed Clinical Professional Counselor (LGPC) who provides direct counseling to children, adolescents and teenagers, and emerging adults ages 6-19.
+Patrice O’Donnell is a Licensed Clinical Professional Counselor (LCPC) who provides direct counseling to children, adolescents and teenagers, and emerging adults.
 Patrice is dedicated to working with clients who struggle with depression, anxiety, ADHD, family issues, identity development, and trauma.
 Patrice guides clients to develop both insight and effective coping skills to improve stress tolerance and emotional regulation.

 Originally from New York, Patrice has lived in Baltimore since 2015.
 Patrice received her Bachelor of Arts in Psychology from Loyola University Maryland in 2019 and her Master of Science in Clinical Professional Counseling from her alma mater in 2021.
 Additionally, Patrice became a Certified Trauma Professional (CTP) in 2022.
 Patrice’s theoretical orientation is built to help each client by using evidence-based Cognitive Behavioral Therapy, (CBT), Dialectical Behavior Therapy (DBT), Acceptance and Commitment (ACT), play therapy, and trauma informed care.
 Patrice is available to see clients at the Perry Hall office and accepts most major insurances, with the exception of Medical Assistance.
 Please call the office for availability.

-Alison is available to meet in the Bel Air office.
-Please call for availabilty.
+Lisa is available to see clients at the Bel Air Office, please call for availability.

-Octavia is currently available to meet with clients virtually via telehealth or in person at our Perry Hall or Belair office locations for individual or couples therapy for those 18 years old and above.
-Please call the office or email Octavia directly at obaryayebwa@renewalcounseling.com for availability.
+Haley is currently available to meet with clients virtually via telehealth or in person at our Perry Hall or Belair office locations for individual therapy for those 10 years old and above.
+Please call the office or email for availability.

 Jayyidah Clarke, LCSW-C